-More than 44 million Americans remain underinsured because of high out-of-pocket costs and deductibles.
-Another 28 million were uninsured in 2017, according to the U.S. Census Bureau.
-The majority of the uninsured were men ages 19 to 64 with less than a high school education, lower incomes or both.
+More than 28 million Americans remain underinsured because of high out-of-pocket costs and deductibles.
+Most uninsured were men ages 19 to 64 with less than a high school education, lower incomes or both.

 Blue-collar workers are often exposed to carcinogens at the workplace.

 Traditional blue-collar jobs represent a small portion of the U.S. labor force today, according to a 2018 report from Demos, a policy research think tank.
 Only 8% of the working class, or about 8 million workers, holds jobs in the manufacturing sector.